-The court also addressed the miscellaneous other factors summarized above.
-The IRS argued that the decedent "stood on both sides of the transaction" because no negotiations occurred and no other parties than Mr. and Mrs. Purdue were involved.
+The lRS argued that the decedent "stood on both sides of the transaction" because no negotiations occurred and no other parties than Mr. and Mrs. Purdue were involved.
 The court acknowledged that if a taxpayer stands on both sides of a transaction no arm's-length bargaining occurs and the bona fide transfer exception does not apply, BUT the court reasoned that "an arm's-length transaction occurs when mutual legitimate and significant nontax reasons exist for the transaction and the transaction is carried out in a way in which unrelated parties to a business transaction would deal with each other" (citing Estate of Bongard v.
 Commissioner).
 A legitimate nontax motive existed, and the decedent received an interest in the LLC proportional to the property contributed, so "this factor does not weigh against the estate."